tpeperomia/nmap_fun/README.md

 This script automates the process of running Nmap scans on a specified target IP address.
 It allows you to configure various scan options such as stealth mode, verbosity, operating system detection, and specific port scanning, all through a simple command-line interface.

+## File list
+1. nmapfun1.sh - I began putting this script together in start to finish fashion.
+2. nmapfun3.sh - I circled back and tried to tidy up the script with some global stylying defines and other additions.

 ## Features
 * Check if Nmap is installed: Verifies if Nmap is available on your system.
 * Customisable Scan Options: Choose from a variety of options: